-The NHS Discharge Medicines Service is a new essential service for community pharmacy contractors, commencing on 15 February 2021.
+The NHS Discharge Medicines Service is an essential service for community pharmacy contractors.
 As an essential service, all community pharmacy contractors must be able to provide the service.

 Discharge from hospital is associated with an increased risk of avoidable medicines-related harm.1 The NHS Discharge Medicines Service aims to: